 The first phase in developing the offering documents is discussion of the offering structure and how it relates to potential disclosure issues.
 In this phase we help the client and/their outside counsel with understanding and developing concise and attractive structure for their private placement offering.
 Developing proper structure is critical to having a successful capital raise.
-We will also guide the client through key decision items related to the company and the offering such as:
+We will also guide the client and their counsel through key decision items related to the company and the offering such as:

 There are a significant number of variables involved in developing proper structure for a private placement offering.
 We provide our expertise to clients and client's counsel ensuring they have compelling and concise offering structure.
 We will also engage in data and content collection from the client in the first phase of our process.
 We will gather all needed corporate content for drafting the offering documents and assemble all needed exhibits for the PPM including bylaws, operating agreements, financials, etc.

 More information on our Presentation Grade™ PPM documents, including a sample PPM, can be accessed here.

 The next phase in our process is the formation and approval of the client’s SEC EDGAR account and generating the issuance of a CIK number with the SEC.
 The EDGAR account is the issuer’s account with the SEC and allows the client the capability to transmit their filing to the SEC.
 Once the EDGAR account is in place and approved we will then guide the client through the development of their Form D securities filing with the SEC.

-Once the offering is ready for market – we provide our clients access to an unparalleled suite of resources including access to over 1,100 FINRA broker-dealer firms, over 250 private equity and private investment firms, 506(c) accredited investor platform referrals, and guidance on 506(c) promotion tactics.
+Once the offering is ready for market – we provide our clients access to an unparalleled suite of resources including access to over 800 FINRA broker-dealer firms, over 250 private equity and private investment firms, 506(c) accredited investor platform referrals, and guidance on 506(c) promotion tactics.

 The Client has two primary responsibilities during our offering preparation process:

 1. Providing the needed corporate information and data required to draft the offering documents and assist with SEC filings (history of the company, manager bios, information about the company’s planned operations, financial projections, corporate formation data, operating agreements, etc.).
 We will provide clients with an itemized list of the data and content needed upon engagement.
 The Client will be responsible for retaining and coordinating with any legal or tax professionals regarding preparation of the offering, coordination of internal corporate agreements, and other aspects of the process that would require such professional or legal advice.

 2. The client will also need to dedicate some time to work with us during the initial stage of the process as we develop relevant transaction structure, transaction pricing and valuation, and decide upon key decision items related to the offering.

 We typically have clients ready to engage in execution of the offering within four to six weeks from receipt of the needed corporate information from the client.
 Some clients who are still developing business content material (operations content, manager bios, projected financials, etc.) may take slightly longer.

-The fee is paid in two stages: $3,500.00 initially to engage our services with the balance of $2,500.00 paid 30 days net from the date of engaging our services or upon delivery of a final PPM document whichever comes first.
+We charge a services fee of $8,000.00 which includes our extensive consulting, PPM and related offering document preparation, SEC Form D filing preparation, offering execution support, and access to our FINRA broker-dealer referral resources.
+The fee is paid in two stages: $5,000.00 initially to engage our services with the balance of $3,000.00 paid 30 days net from the date of engaging our services or upon delivery of a final PPM document whichever comes first.